Wedding industry software development

 Most wedding businesses run on a mix of Instagram DMs, spreadsheets, and email threads.
 The software available to them is either too generic, a classifieds platform with no concept of event dates or package pricing, or too narrow, covering one task like invoicing without connecting to the rest of the business.

-We're actively building a wedding vendor marketplace, which means we've worked through the real product decisions: how availability calendars need to account for multi-day events, how package pricing differs from product SKUs, how review workflows need to handle the long gap between booking and event day, and how payment schedules work across a contract lifecycle.
+We build wedding vendor marketplaces, planning platforms, and vendor CRMs.
+The same product decisions come up every time: how availability calendars account for multi-day events, how package pricing differs from product SKUs, how reviews handle the long gap between booking and event day, and how payment schedules run across a contract lifecycle.

 Problems we solve in wedding